 Remain consistent

-Users may get frustrated if the stop a prompt and start it again expecting to get a similar result.
-Variances can cause the second response to be quite different than the first, which is confusing.
+Users may get frustrated if they stop a prompt and start it again expecting to get a similar result.
+Variants can cause the second response to be quite different than the first, which is confusing.

 ⏹️ ChatGPT popularized the use of the stop symbol to let a user end a result before it is done